 - 40% of employees claim they would leave a position if required to work from the office full time (Harvard Business Review).

-- 100 executives spread across various industries, and global locations confirmed that 90% of their organizations were planning for remote and hybrid working for all roles where on-site work is non-essential (McKinsey).
+- 100 executives across various industries and countries confirmed that 90% of their organizations were planning for remote and hybrid working for all roles where on-site work is non-essential (McKinsey).

 - A 2021 survey revealed that 2 out of 5 Americans were able to work or study from home (Airbnb).